Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and

 There is a direct relation between the mean cell order, $\bar{e}$, and the mean coordination number $\bar{z}$ and it can be derived from Euler's topological relation for a planar graph,

 In this relation, $N_V$, $N_E$ and $N_C$ are, respectively, the numbers of the graph's vertices, edges and cells.
-In this relation we disregard the one large cell making the outside of the system, whose inclusion gives a topological characteristic 2, rather than 1, on the right hand side.
-This topological characteristic is negligible for sufficiently large systems.
-There are several ways to choose the graph in granular assemblies.
-One is to take the grain centres as vertices and the lines connecting touching grains as edges.
-This construction is convenient for discs, but can be awkward for grains of arbitrary shapes.
-Another, more generally applicable, construction is to take the contact points as vertices and the lines connecting contact points around grains as edges.
-This graph is consistent with the definition of the quadrons (Figure \ref{fig:quadron}).
-Both graphs give the same result for packs of $N(\gg1)$ grains
+In this relation we disregard the one large cell making the outside of the system, whose inclusion gives on the right hand side a topological characteristic 2, rather than 1.
+This topological characteristic is negligible for $N\gg 1$.
+Regarding the grain centres as vertices and the lines connecting centres of touching grains as edges, we have $N_V=N$, $N_E=N\bar{z}/2$, which gives $N_C=N\left(\bar{z}-2\right)/2$.
+Noting then that $N_C\bar{e}=2N_E$, we have \cite{Fretal08,MaBl14}

-where the rightmost term is a (negligible) boundary correction.
-Figure \ref{fig:Euler's relation} shows that the numerical systems satisfy this relation very well, showing that the sizes of the numerical pack are sufficiently large to ignore finite size effects.
+The rightmost term is a negligible boundary correction.
+Fig. \ref{fig:Euler's relation} shows that the numerical systems satisfy this relation very well, showing that the sizes of the numerical pack are sufficiently large to ignore finite size effects.